 We've been to track days too, and though there are similarities - like on-track sessions.
 We've observed there are a lot of riders out there who would really benefit from a few days at CLASS before going out and riding around on the edge of control at a track day.

 control and better technique.
+And we've been doing it longer than anyone - we've gotten pretty good at what we do.
 That leads to better, safer,

 more confident and faster riders.
 Going out and practicing your bad habits over and over can be a lot of fun - but also a big waste of time if a lot of riders end up crashing in the end - maybe even you.
 It takes time to get the program back on track, especially if the track's got oil on it or if somebody's injured.
 Meanwhile, you wait around.
 Your time's probably better spent learning better technique.